Find help for a loved one is a call away.

-Since then, Scottsdale has grown to become a preeminent tourist spot of the west, featuring numerous luxury resorts, golf courses, art galleries and fashion boutiques.
-It is also a great place to travel to if you’re looking for treatment for drug or alcohol abuse.
+Since then, Scottsdale has become a preeminent tourist spot of the west, featuring numerous luxury resorts, golf courses, art galleries, and fashion boutiques.
+It is also a great place to travel to if you’re looking for drug or alcohol abuse treatment.

 Due to its proximity to the Mexican border, where drug trafficking is rampant, Arizona has some of the highest statistics regarding drug and alcohol abuse in the nation.
-According to the Centers of Disease Control and Prevention statistics for 2007-2008, Arizona rates higher than the national average for drug-induced deaths.
-Arizona was also one of the top ten states for the rate of drug use other than marijuana among young adults ages 18-25.
+According to the Centers for Disease Control and Prevention statistics for 2007-2008, Arizona rates higher than the national average for drug-induced deaths.
+Arizona was also one of the top ten states for drug use rate other than marijuana among young adults ages 18-25.
 Approximately nine percent of Arizona residents reported using illicit drugs within the last month.
 The national average for this statistic was eight percent.
-Arizona also exceeds the national average for the rate of drug-induced deaths at 15.5 per 100,000 people (the national rate is 12.7 per 100,000).
-To compare it with other death statistics, 981 people died in Arizona from drug-induced deaths in 2007, while 1,104 were killed by motor vehicle accidents, and 951 people were killed by firearms.
+Arizona also exceeds the national average for the rate of drug-induced deaths at 15.5 per 100,000 people.
+To compare it with other death statistics, 981 people died in Arizona from drug-induced deaths in 2007, while motor vehicle accidents killed 1,104, and firearms killed 951 people.

 The bleakness of drug and alcohol abuse has resulted in the blossoming of drug and alcohol abuse treatment centers nationwide.
-Many of these exist in Phoenix and Scottsdale, and they offer detoxification, rehab, aftercare, access to group meetings, inpatient and outpatient care and 12 Step programs.
+Many of these exist in Phoenix and Scottsdale, Arizona, and they offer detoxification, rehab, aftercare, access to group meetings, inpatient and outpatient care, and 12 Step programs.

 The 12 Steps

-The “12 Steps” is a philosophy and a process of steps that were devised by Alcoholics Anonymous that recovering addicts “work through” to make recovery possible.
-Although they were created by AA, the steps apply to alcohol and drug addictions as well as other addictions like gambling, sex addiction, and pornography.
-The steps include:
+The “12 Steps” is a philosophy and a process of steps devised by Alcoholics Anonymous that recovering addicts “work through” to make recovery possible.
+Created by AA, these steps apply to alcohol and drug addictions and other addictions like gambling, sex addiction, and pornography.

 The first six steps involve surrender, admitting one has an addiction, and asking help from God to restore their lives.
-The 12 steps were initially created as a Christian tool, and have become successful among those who don’t believe in God.
-The references to a higher-power can be translated to mean any power more powerful than oneself.
+The 12 steps were initially created as a Christian tool.
+However, it has become successful among even atheists.
+The references to a higher power can mean any power more powerful than oneself.
 For example, a support group, the family, and group therapy are higher powers.
 Powers that that will hold you accountable and one from which you can draw strength and support.

-The remaining six steps are focused on a personal accountability, making amends for past wrongs, and calling upon spiritual strength to help you prevent a relapse.
+The remaining six steps focus on personal accountability, making amends for past wrongs, and calling upon spiritual strength to help you prevent a relapse.

-Many addicts who have successfully conquered addiction have worked the steps more than one time before finally defeating their addiction.
+Many addicts who have successfully conquered addiction have worked the steps more than once before finally defeating their addiction.
 This is normal.
-It is also beneficial to a recovering addict as it creates and repeats positive patterns of accountability, responsibility, self-love and spirituality into their lives.
+It is also beneficial to a recovering addict as it creates and repeats positive patterns of accountability, responsibility, self-love, and spirituality into their lives.

 Detox and Withdrawal

 One of the most successful means of recovery is traveling outside of your city or state for treatment.
-Traveling to an inpatient center separates substance abusers from the harmful conditions, people and environments that can lead them to use.
+As you’ll learn in therapy, many things can trigger continued drug use.
+Going to a new place will remove you from those things that remind you of your past life with drugs.
 It also helps addicts clear their minds and get away to find a fresh start.

 Start an Intervention

-Family members and friends of drug and alcohol abusers can feel powerless when it comes to helping their loved one.
-There is a way to help someone suffering with addiction, by starting an intervention.
-An intervention is a gathering of friends and family members with the goal of convincing the addict to get help for their disease.
-Intervention is a non-judgmental, non-confrontational approach that affirms to your loved one that they are cared for, so they can feel empowered and supported to get the help they need.
-Our intake specialists are standing by to guide you to creating your own intervention in Scottsdale, AZ, based on compassion, love and care.
+Family members and friends of drug and alcohol abusers can feel powerless when helping their loved ones.
+There is a way to help someone suffering from addiction by starting an intervention.
+An intervention is a gathering of friends and family members to convince the addict to get help for their disease.
+Intervention is a non-judgmental, non-confrontational approach that affirms your loved one that they are cared for.
+This will allow them to feel empowered and supported to get the help they need.
+Our intake specialists are standing by to guide you through creating your own intervention in Scottsdale, AZ, based on compassion, love, and care.

 Get the Help You Need Today!

-If you’re in Scottsdale or the Phoenix area, give one of our specialists a call.
-We’ll be happy to answer any of your questions about drug and alcohol addiction, rehab, detox, aftercare or intervention.
-Start your recovery now and give us a call at (520) 200-7111.
+If you’re in Scottsdale, Arizona area, give one of our specialists a call.
+We’ll be happy to answer any of your questions about drug and alcohol addiction, rehab, detox, aftercare, or intervention.
+Start your recovery now, and give us a call at (480) 378-0660!